 Is Medicare Plan F going away?
-Yes, it is – but not for a while yet, so don’t panic.
+Yes, it is – but not yet, so don’t panic.

 Medigap Plan F has been one of the most popular supplement plans on the market for decades.
 Millions of people will be affected, so Congress has given us plenty of time to prepare for this – until 2020, in fact.

 So why in the world then is Medicare Plan F going away?
 We’ve got the scoop for you here today.

 When is Plan F Going Away?

 Both Plan F and Plan C are going away in 2020.
 However, these Medicare changes in 2020 won’t affect everyone.
 People eligible for Medicare Part A prior to 2020 will continue to have options to enroll in Plans C and F later on.

 Every so often, Congress decides to change the landscape on Medicare supplement plans.
 In 1990, they first standardized plan options.
 Then in 2010 they eliminated some plan options like E, H, I and J. Now here in 2020 we have Plan C and Plan F going away for good.

 This may make you want to run out and buy Plan F right away, but keep reading.
 It’s possible rates for Plan F may be negatively affected long-term.
 To explain why, we need to first dive into why these changes are taking place.

 Why is Plan F Going Away?